WhoopInc/WhoopDI/README.md

 These inject methods will piece together the dependencies you have registered and return the top level dependency you are requesting.
 A few notes here:
 - Type lookup happens via generics, so WhoopDI must be able to to infer the type you are requesting.
 - If you have multiple dependencies of the same type, you can use the `named` parameter to specify which dependency you want.
-- If the dependency you are requesting is not registered, WhoopDI will fill throw a fatal error (at runtime).
+- If the dependency you are requesting is not registered, WhoopDI will throw a fatal error (at runtime).
 - You should inject only your top level dependencies (e.g. view controllers, services, etc.).
 Most of your code should be unaware of WhoopDI.
     - In other words, you should not invoke `WhoopDI.inject` in your lower level dependencies.
 They should be provided in a module, then injected into your top level dependencies.

 ### Local Module Inject

 Sometimes you have local variables which you want to pass into the dependency graph.
-This can be achieved by using the `inject` with closure method of WhoopDI.`
+This can be achieved by using the `inject` with closure method of WhoopDI.

 ```swift
 let theAnswer = 42